 Citizens have the right of access to their health data, but unfortunately their health data are generally not accessible yet in other countries.
 Various initiatives have been taken to allow the exchange of health information between countries, because it is in the interest of both citizens and healthcare providers that information is exchanged more rapidly and to a greater extent.
-In 2019, the 'Recommendation on a European Electronic Health Record exchange Format' appeared, with the objective of drawing up a European framework for the exchange of structured electronic healthcare information.
+In 2019, the 'Recommendation on a European Electronic Health Record exchange of structured electronic healthcare information.
 This will allow health data to be safely exchanged and used across the border.
 All European countries are encouraged to offer secure access, create a digital network that supports exchange, and, in cooperation with the European Commission, accelerate innovation.
 This Recommendation also applies to the Netherlands.
 The Netherlands has taken strategic steps for the realisation of the use cases and the further elaboration of the Recommendation, with the aim of bringing national priorities in line with EU priorities (also see the 'Information' chapter in this regard).